Friends of Newport & Carisbrooke Cemeteries.

 Clearing sessions of about 2 hours from 10.30 are scheduled (subject to weather) for:

 - Carisbrooke Cemetery - 1st Saturday each month

 - Newport Cemetery - 3rd Saturday each month

 Other clearing sessions will be arranged on an ad-hoc basis, just complete an 'Express an interest form' to be kept informed.

 If you would like to contribute to the group, but don't wish, or can't, help with the clearance of vegetation; let us know and we may have another way you can help - you don't need to live locally, transcribing newspaper reports etc. can be carried out wherever you live.

-August 2018 - The next Cemetery working session is planned for Newport (Fairlee) Saturday 18th August (subject to weather - i.e. not too hot) - meet at the central roundabout about 10.30 - all welcome, whether to help-out, see what we are doing.
-To be kept informed just complete an 'Express an interest form'.
+The next Cemetery working session is planned for Carisbrooke (Mount Joy) Cemetery Saturday 6th October (subject to weather - i.e. not too hot/cold or raining) - meet at the Chapel 10.30 - all welcome, whether to help-out or just to see what we are doing.
+To be kept informed, just complete an 'Express an interest form'.

 We now have a list to all those recorded at the cemeteries as having died in the two World Wars - these includes not only those buried here but also those who didn't return home but are recorded on family memorials - see the list.

 There's more than just clearing vegetation, so if you are interested in becoming involved, let us know you skills/interests using the 'Express an interest form'.

 Work is progressing on the website; grave position maps have now been added for all the cemeteries.
 Also more details and pictures are also being added to individual records.